-The thing that was funny about her was that she was afraid of fighting other girls and even got beaten by girls younger than her.
+The funny thing about her was that she was afraid of fighting other girls and even got beaten by girls younger than her.
 But with boys, there were no rules so she always won.
-If you were small she would beat you, if you were bigger she would kick you and she went about provoking for fights.
+If you were small she would beat you, if you were bigger she would kick you, and she went about provoking fights.

 If you run away she would laugh at you so you had to stick around and fight her so that she won’t have the pleasure of humiliating you and she would beat you.

 The best that you could do was to hurl hurtful words, and you would know they have hurt her by the way she flies at you.
 This girl came from an ugly family.